Netra AEW&C: Capabilities

-The AEWACS aircraft has an active electronically scanned array (AESA) primary radar with IFF.
+The AEW&C system has an active electronically scanned array (AESA) primary radar with IFF.
 The system will also have ESM (Electronic Support Measures) and CSM (Communications Support Measures) ability.
-Datalinks to network the AEW&CS with fighters, and ground-based control systems will also be provided, as will be the SATCOM (Satellite Communication System).
+Datalinks to network the AEW&C with fighters, and ground-based control systems will also be provided, as will be the SATCOM (Satellite Communication System).
 The aircraft will also have a comprehensive self-defence suite.
-The avionics suite will be linked via a datahandling system, controlled by Mission computers.
+The avionics suite will be linked via a data handling system, controlled by mission computers.

-DRDO's public overview of the AEW&CS aircraft stated:
+DRDO's public overview of the AEW&C system stated: